MarkRasavong/angular-hotel-inv/README.md

 ⭐``@Output`` Component Comunication (child to parent) _ A decorator that lets the child component communicates with the parent component_ <br>
+_@Output in Angular is a decorator that allows a component to share data with its parent component.
+It enables a child component to emit an event that can be listened for by its parent component, effectively sending data from the child to the parent.
+This allows for communication between components and is used for passing data from a child component to its parent component.
+The @Output decorator is applied to a property in the child component class and is associated with an event that can be listened for in the parent component._ <br>
 CHILD.COMPONENT.HTML
 ```
 <button class="btn btn-primary" (click)="selectRoom(room)">Select</button>